cilium/cilium/Documentation/network/servicemesh/gateway-api/splitting.rst

 The Cilium Gateway API includes built-in support for traffic splitting, allowing users to easily distribute incoming traffic across multiple backend services.
 This is very useful for canary testing or A/B scenarios.

-For this particular use case, we're going to use Gateway API to load-balance incoming traffic to different backends, starting with the same weights before testing with a 99/1 weight distribution.
+This particular example uses the Gateway API to load balance incoming traffic to different backends, starting with the same weights before testing with a 99/1 weight distribution.

 .. include:: ../echo-app.rst

 Deploy the Cilium Gateway
 =========================

-You'll find the example Gateway and HTTPRoute definition in ``splitting.yaml``.
+You can find an example Gateway and HTTPRoute definition in ``splitting.yaml``:

 .. literalinclude:: ../../../../examples/kubernetes/gateway/splitting.yaml

-Note the even 50/50 split between the two Services.
+Notice the even 50/50 split between the two Services.

 Deploy the Gateway and the HTTPRoute:

 .. parsed-literal::

     $ kubectl apply -f \ |SCM_WEB|\/examples/kubernetes/gateway/splitting.yaml

-The above example creates a Gateway named ``cilium-gw`` that listens on port 80.
+The preceding example creates a Gateway named ``cilium-gw`` that listens on port 80.
 A single route is defined and includes two different ``backendRefs`` (``echo-1`` and ``echo-2``) and weights associated with them.

 .. code-block:: shell-session